DBInstance

 Optional | integer

-A value that specifies the order in which an Aurora Replica is promoted to
+The order of priority in which an Aurora Replica is promoted to the primary

-the primary instance after a failure of the existing primary instance.
-For
+instance after a failure of the existing primary instance.
+For more information,

-more information, see Fault Tolerance for an Aurora DB Cluster (https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Managing.Backups.html#Aurora.Managing.FaultTolerance)
+see Fault Tolerance for an Aurora DB Cluster (https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.AuroraHighAvailability.html#Aurora.Managing.FaultTolerance)

 in the Amazon Aurora User Guide.